 If a Will or the signature has been forged then it is not valid.
 While forgery can be done by a family member, a carer or a friend, there have been cases where fraudsters have targeted isolated elderly people.
 At Forbes Solicitors, we utilise handwriting experts that can help to prove if a signature has been forged on a Will.

-Our Wills solicitors in London are experts in their fields and have helped a number of clients to successfully contest a Will.
-We often work on a no win, no fee bases, so you can contest a Will without upfront payment and without taking a financial risk if you claim isn't successful.
+Our London Wills solicitors are experts in their fields and have helped a number of clients to successfully contest a Will.
+We often work on a no win, no fee basis, so you can contest a Will without upfront payment and without taking a financial risk if you claim isn't successful.
 Contact our contesting a Will team today on 0800 689 3607.

 Contesting a Will can seem like a complex endeavour, however, our expert solicitors will guide you through the process and be honest with you about your chances of success.
 We often take on contentious Wills cases on a no win no fee basis, so you can be confident that we will do all we can to ensure you get the best possible outcome.
 For more information on how to contest a Will and the process of contesting a Will, please see the FAQs: